Ayushikor/git_demo/README.md

 # git_demo
-This is the demo for Git
+This is the demo for Git.